 - Very charismatic.
 ENFJ personalities are charming and popular.
 They instinctively know how to attract and keep people’s attention, as well as communicate with them effectively.

 - Altruistic.
 ENFJs are warm and selfless, always willing to help other people.
 They are idealists, motivated by the idea of doing something good for the world.

 - Skilled imitators.
-ENFJs find it very easy to notice what drives, motivates and worries other people, and are instinctively able to adjust their own manners and arguments accordingly.
+ENFJs find it very easy to notice what drives, motivates, and worries other people, and they are instinctively able to adjust their own manners and arguments accordingly.

 - Natural leaders.
-ENFJ personalities do not seek to dominate or direct, but people are attracted to their charisma and eloquence – unsurprisingly, ENFJs usually end up being very popular and rarely have any difficulties getting to leadership positions.
+ENFJ personalities do not seek to dominate or direct, but people are attracted to their charisma and eloquence.
+Not surprisingly, ENFJs usually end up being very popular and rarely have any difficulties getting to leadership positions.

 - Tolerant.
 People with this personality type tend to be open-minded and accepting, willing to consider competing ideas as long as they do not contradict their inner principles.
 ENFJs can easily get along with most other types.

 - Reliable.
 ENFJs work hard for causes they consider important.
 If their role excites and motivates them, an ENFJ can be very patient and reliable.

 - Sometimes too selfless.
 ENFJs may often take on too much work or get deeply involved in other people’s problems, trying too hard to not offend or disappoint anybody.